FaraC-scripts/Universal-Generator-Scenario-Publishing/README.md

 When the generator starts and you get your first output, make sure the Component Sequence line starts with "Scenario."
 "Character", "Timeline", and "Style" are also critical components.

 <img src=https://github.com/FaraC-scripts/Universal-Generator-Scenario-Publishing/blob/main/Images/Guide%20Images/Component%20Sequence.JPG />

+___NOTE: If you are not planning on using Toolbox for your scenario, make sure all of the components you generate are formatted as story cards, not as prompt cards, by including the -s option.
+Prompt cards do not get triggers, and expect additional handling from Toolbox.
+For more information on the differences between prompt and story cards, read the Basics guide linked above.___

 Though not strictly necessary, having Scenario as the first component will have a few effects on dynamic opening generation (more on that later).
 It will also help guide the AI towards open-ended design as opposed to developing a more linear narrative.